apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     effect due to TLS handshake timeout when there are too many in-flight TLS handshakes.
 Set it to something like 250 is good enough to avoid herd effect.

+* *throttledOpWaitTime*
+    (Java system property: **zookeeper.throttled_op_wait_time**)
+    The time in the RequestThrottler queue longer than which a request will be marked as throttled.
+    A throttled requests will not be processed other than being fed down the pipeline of the server it belongs to to preserve the order of all requests.
+    The FinalProcessor will issue an error response (new error code: ZTHROTTLEDOP) for these undigested requests.
+    The intent is for the clients not to retry them immediately.
+    When set to 0, no requests will be throttled.
+The default is 0.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options